junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 ##### Evidence Integrity and Origin Authentication (LV -> CV)

 **Threat:** The LV could forward manipulated evidence to a CV, or an attacker could inject fake evidence.
 **Mitigation:** The conceptual message containing the Component Evidence MUST be integrity-protected and authenticated.
 If the Component Evidence is natively signed by the Component Attester at origin, the CV can verify it directly.
 If the Component Evidence lacks inherent signatures (e.g., in UCCS), the LV MUST sign the Component Evidence using a key that the CV trusts.
-This prevents any attacker in the transit to alter the Component Evidence.
+This prevents any on-path attacker from altering the Component Evidence.

 ##### Results Integrity and Origin Authentication (CV -> LV)

 **Threat:** Partial Attestation Results could be manipulated in transit or forged by a malicious CV.

 **Mitigation:** Each Partial Attestation Result MUST be digitally signed by the CV.
  LV should maintain a list of trust anchors for the CV's it communicates with.
 The LV MUST validate the signature using the required trust anchor for the CV, before adding the Partial Attestation Results to the Aggregated Attestation Results.